Importance of Sleep

 • Non-REM - 50% dream, conscious relaxation.

-If we do not reach a REM phase we don’t get deep relaxation and this leads to a lack of the feel-good hormone “serotonin” which makes melatonin.
+If we do not reach an REM phase we don’t get deep relaxation and this leads to a lack of the feel good hormone “serotonin” which makes melatonin.
 There are remedies to support this using orthodox and naturopathic approaches.

 Naturopathic Support